johko/awesome-german-open-source-ml/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Explore the amazing landscape of Open Source Machine Learning/AI projects, based in Germany.
+This repo contains an overview of open source machine learning projects and companies providing these, which are based in Germany.

 A criteria for getting listed here, is that the main or at least a big part of the developers working on the project/for the company are located within Germany.